vanheeringen-lab/gimmemotifs/docs/reference.rst

 Small input sets
 ++++++++++++++++

-Keep in mind that GimmeMotifs is developed for larger datasets, where you have the luxury to use a large fraction of your input for validation.
-So, at least several hundred sequences would be optimal.
-If you want to run GimmeMotifs on a small input dataset, it might be worthwile to increase the fraction used for prediction with the ``-f`` argument, for instance ``-f 0.5``.
+GimmeMotifs is developed for larger datasets, such as ChIP-seq peaks, where you have the luxury to use a large fraction of your input for validation.
+This means that at least several hundred sequences would be optimal.
+If you want to run GimmeMotifs on a small input dataset, it might be worthwile to increase the fraction used for motif prediction with the ``-f`` argument, for instance ``-f 0.5``.

 Running on FASTA files
 ++++++++++++++++++++++

 It is possible to run GimmeMotifs on a FASTA file as input instead of a BED file.
-This is detected automatically if youir inputfile is correctly formatted according to FASTA specifications.
+This is detected automatically if your inputfile is correctly formatted according to FASTA specifications.
 Please note that for best results, all the sequences should be of the same length.
 This is not necessary for motif prediction, but the statistics and positional